multihack/multihack-web/README.md

 Tired of struggling to set up remote collaboration with your team?
 Try <a href="https://multihack.github.io/multihack-web/">multihack.co</a>

 **Still in active development.
-Fully working, but expect constant updates.**
+Expect instability and constant updates.**

 ## Usage: